-Up to 65 hours of absence excluding "medically excused absences" but including tardies, from school per school year for the reasons identified as "Excused Absences" may be documented by a parent note.
+A student can have up to 65 hours of absences, including tardies, excused by a parent note or phone call each school year.
+Absences excused by a doctor's note are not included in this total.
 Medical notes shall be required for every absence after 65 hours of absence regardless whether those 65 hours are excused, unexcused, or a combination of both.
-The physician's written excuse or court documentation must be received within three days of the absence.
+The physician's written excuse or court documentation must be received within five days of the absence.
 Again, physician's excuses may only excuse absences or tardies to school for the specific date(s) the student was under direct medical care.